How to tune your cache settings

 Next, you can determine content variation based on cookies:

-1. In Cache by Cookies, Select Content varies by some Cookies (Whitelist).
+1. In Cache by Cookies, select Content varies by some Cookies (Allowlist).

 2. In Cookie names, add the value cookie_name.